Jerry-zhxf/Classification-of-Social-Network-Node-based-on-Graph-Convolutional-Network/README.md

 ```

 PS:
-If you report an error in the dgl_cu101 ==0.5.2 command, please delete it and run the following command:
+If you get an error report in the dgl_cu101 ==0.5.2 command, please delete it and run the following command:
 ```
 pip install --verbose --no-cache-dir torch-sparse torch-scatter
 ```